-A significant decrease in demand for refined products in the markets served by our pipelines and terminals could materially and adversely affect our financial condition, results of operations, or cash flows.
+A significant decrease in demand for refined products in the markets served by our pipelines would reduce our ability to make distributions to unitholders or service our debt obligations.

-A sustained decrease in demand for refined products in the markets served by our pipelines and terminals could materially and adversely affect our financial condition, results of operations, or cash flows.
-Factors that could lead to a decrease in market demand for our assets include:
+A sustained decrease in demand for refined products in the markets served by our pipelines would significantly reduce revenues and ability to make distributions to unitholders or service our debt obligations.
+Factors that could lead to a decrease in market demand include:

-- a recession or other adverse economic condition that results in lower purchases of refined petroleum products; - · higher refined product prices due to an increase in the market price of crude oil, changes in economic conditions, or other factors; - · higher fuel taxes or other governmental or regulatory actions that increase, directly or indirectly, the cost of gasoline or other refined products; - a shift by consumers to more fuel-efficient or alternative fuel vehicles or an increase in fuel economy, whether as a result of technological advances by manufacturers, pending legislation proposing to mandate higher fuel economy, or otherwise; and - a temporary or permanent material increase in the price of refined products as compared to alternative sources of refined products available to our customers.
+- a recession or other adverse economic condition that results in lower spending by consumers on gasoline, diesel fuel, and travel; - an increase in the market price of crude oil that leads to higher refined product prices; - higher fuel taxes or other governmental or regulatory actions that increase, directly or indirectly, the cost of gasoline or other refined products; and - a shift by consumers to more fuel-efficient or alternative fuel vehicles or an increase in fuel economy, whether as a result of technological advances by manufacturers, pending legislation proposing to mandate higher fuel economy, or otherwise.

-Rate regulation may not allow us to recover the full amount of increases in our costs, and a successful challenge to our rates could materially and adversely affect our financial condition, results of operations, or cash flows.
+Rate regulation may not allow us to recover the full amount of increases in our costs, and a successful challenge to our rates may reduce our ability to make distributions to unitholders or service our debt obligations.

 The primary rate-making methodology of the Federal Energy Regulatory Commission, or FERC, is price indexing.
 We use this methodology in all of our interstate markets.
 In an order issued February 24, 2003, the FERC announced that, effective July 1, 2003, the index would equal the change in the producer price index for finished goods (previously, the index was equal to the change in the producer price index for finished goods minus 1%).
 If the index falls, we would be required to reduce rates that are based on the FERC's price indexing methodology if they exceed the new maximum allowable rate.
 In addition, changes in the index might not be large enough to fully reflect actual increases in our costs.
 The FERC's rate-making methodologies may limit our ability to set rates based on our true costs or may delay the use of rates that reflect increased costs.
-Any of the foregoing could materially and adversely affect our financial condition, results of operations, or cash flows.
+Any of the foregoing could reduce our revenues and cash flow, and decrease our ability to make distributions to unitholders or payments to debt holders.

-Under the Energy Policy Act adopted in 1992, certain interstate pipeline rates were deemed just and reasonable or "grandfathered."
-Most of our revenues are derived from grandfathered rates on our FERC-regulated refined products pipelines.
-A person challenging a grandfathered rate must, as a threshold matter, establish a substantial change since the date of enactment of the Act, in either the economic circumstances or the nature of the service that formed the basis for the rate.
+Under the Energy Policy Act adopted in 1992, the interstate pipeline rates were deemed just and reasonable or "grandfathered."
+As that Act applies to our rates, a person challenging a grandfathered rate must, as a threshold matter, establish a substantial change since the date of enactment of the Act, in either the economic circumstances or the nature of the service that formed the basis for the rate.
 A complainant might assert that the creation of the partnership itself constitutes such a change, an argument that has not previously been specifically addressed by the FERC.
 If the FERC were to find a substantial change in circumstances, then the existing rates could be subject to detailed review.
 There is a risk that some rates could be found to be in excess of levels justified by our cost of service.
-In such event, the FERC would order us to reduce rates prospectively and could order us to pay reparations to complaining shippers.
-Reparations could be required for a period of up two years prior to the date of filing the complaint in the case of rates that are not grandfathered and for the period starting with the filing of the complaint in the case of grandfathered rates.
-Any such order could materially and adversely affect our financial condition, results of operations, or cash flows.
+In such event, the FERC would order us to reduce rates.
+Any such reduction would result in lower revenues and cash flows and may reduce our ability to make distributions to unitholders or payments to debt holders.